TonyBogdanov/magic-services-bundle/README.md

 `aware.parameters.*.regex`

 A regular expression for matching one or more parameters defined in the container, to generate *aware* interfaces for.

 Required, no default.

+---

+`aware.parameters.*.name`

+An optional name for the generated *aware* interface.

+You can also use capturing groups from the regular expression to insert matched parts here.

+If this is omitted, a name will be automatically selected by prepending the name of the matched parameter with a `parameter` prefix.

+For example, for the `kernel.project_dir` parameter, the following name will be used:
+`ParameterKernelProject_Dir`.

+The **final** *aware* name will be normalized (see Normalization).

+---

+`aware.tags`

+An array of definitions for generating *aware* interfaces from tagged services.
+Each entry must be an array, or when automatic generation of optional settings is sufficient, you can also use a string (will be used as the `regex` sub-setting).

+Defaults to: `[]`

+---

+`aware.tags.*.regex`

+A regular expression for matching one or more tags defined in the container, to generate *aware* interfaces for.

+Required, no default.